rrwick/Bacsort/README.md

 find_species_clades.py
 ```

-It produces the tree in two formats: newick and PhyloXML.
+It produces the tree in two formats: Newick and PhyloXML.
 The PhyloXML tree is suitable for viewing in [Archaeopteryx](https://sites.google.com/site/cmzmasek/home/software/archaeopteryx).
-Clades which perfectly define a species (i.e. all instances of that species are in a clade which contains no other species) will be coloured in the tree.
+Clades which perfectly define a species (i.e. all instances of that species are in a clade which contains no other species) will be coloured in the tree (using a random colour) to make it clear which parts of the tree do and don't have consistent names.

-To illustrate, here an Archaeopteryx visualisation of the genus _Edwardsiella_, before any curation:
+To illustrate, here is an Archaeopteryx visualisation of _Edwardsiella_, before any curation:

 <p align="center"><img src="images/Edwardsiella_before.png" alt="Edwardsiella before" width="100%"></p>

 Each tip on the tree is labelled with the cluster name (e.g. 'Edwardsiella_01') and the species contained in that cluster (e.g. '3 x Edwardsiella tarda, 2 x Edwardsiella piscicida').
-The species _ictaluri_ and _hoshinae_ are coloured because they are in consistent clades, but the other species are not. _E. tarda_, for example, is mostly contained in the bottom clade, but cluster Edwardsiella_01 also contains three _E. tarda_ assemblies.
-Since a single clade cannot define that entire species, it is not consistent.
+The clades for _E. ictaluri_ and _E. hoshinae_ are coloured because they are consistently named, but the other species are not.

-You can then focus on the uncoloured parts where mislabellings may occur.
-As you find species label errors, add them to the `species_definitions` file in this format:
+You can then focus on the uncoloured parts.
+As you find species label errors, add them to the `species_definitions` file like this:
 ```
 GCF_000020865   Edwardsiella piscicida
 GCF_000146305   Edwardsiella piscicida